Iliketrainshmm/IBM-work-exp/README.md

 apictesttools has dryrun functionality built in, in order to test its API call generation efficacy without requiring communication with an external server.

+However, to keep output data realistic, an ingestion/director URL must still be included (depending on mode).

 Activated with the ```-e``` command line argument or by setting ```"dryrunReports"``` and ```"dryrunRequests"``` to ```True``` in the config file.